geelen/glenmaddern.com/src/articles/_introducing_am_css.md

 ## More vs fewer classes - a brief aside

 The surprising thing was, while the presence of so many classes in the markup was unsettling to me, people like Harry were just so damn *persuasive*.
-Appealing to things like OOCSS and the [Single Responsibility Principal](http://csswizardry.com/2012/04/the-single-responsibility-principle-applied-to-css/), and from my own experience building a series of sites of increasing complexity, I could tell there was value in the *decomposition* of styling behaviour, but it wasn't until recently that I found a way to implement it.
+Appealing to things like OOCSS and the [Single Responsibility Principal](http://csswizardry.com/2012/04/the-single-responsibility-principle-applied-to-css/), and from my own experience building a series of sites of increasing complexity, I could tell there was value in the *decomposition* of styling behaviour, but it wasn't until recently that I found a way to implement it that I was happy with.

 I had previously adopted a version of BEM that emphasised **isolation over reuse** &dash; each new block inherits no styling by default, allowing components to be developed separately and avoids the risk of breaking something elsewhere on the site.
 But the tradeoff there is *fragmentation* &dash; when you find yourself with 10 different link styles, 12 shades of blue, 18 subtly different button styles etc. Nicole Sullivan, the creator of OOCSS, gave a fantastic [presentation](https://www.youtube.com/watch?v=0NDyopLKE1w) last year in Melbourne that spoke about how common that problem was, and how to recover from it.